 Before using the spray canister, protect the surfaces (from overspray) with painter’s tape.

 Shake the can vigorously for 2 minutes and then spray in an even sweeping motion by holding the can 8″-10″ from the surface.

 Be sure to apply at least two thin coats rather than one thicker one.

 The first coat should be very light to seal the wood.
-After about 15 minutes apply the second coat that will add the color factor.
+After about 15 minutes, apply the second coat to add the color factor.